PRWP Reproducibility Protocol

 - Date it was accessed.
 Month, year is enough.

 - Initiate the entry in the metadata editor and verify that we have everything we need for the publication of the package, especially in terms of clarity in the data sources.
+This can also be done closer to publication if not all information is available at this stage.

-2.c Verify Public Data
+3.c Verify Public Data

 - For datasets that are publicly accessible but cannot be republished in the package, verify that the publicly available version matches the data provided by the authors.